-Click “Purchase”.
+Click “Purchase” or “Create”.

 Step 3.
 Allow management and HTTP access to the BIG-IP

 In this step you will permit management access and HTTPS access to the BIG-IP by modifying the Network Security Group “Inbound” network access rule set.